awsdocs/amazon-glacier-developer-guide/doc_source/api-CompleteVaultLock.md

 ## Description<a name="api-CompleteVaultLock-description"></a>

 This operation completes the vault locking process by transitioning the vault lock from the `InProgress` state to the `Locked` state, which causes the vault lock policy to become unchangeable\.
 A vault lock is put into the `InProgress` state by calling [Initiate Vault Lock \(POST lock\-policy\)](api-InitiateVaultLock.md)\.
 You can obtain the state of the vault lock by calling [Get Vault Lock \(GET lock\-policy\)](api-GetVaultLock.md)\.
-For more information about the vault locking process, see [Amazon S3 Glacier Vault Lock](vault-lock.md)\.
+For more information about the vault locking process, see [S3 Glacier Vault Lock](vault-lock.md)\.

 This operation is idempotent\.
 This request is always successful if the vault lock is in the `Locked` state and the provided lock ID matches the lock ID originally used to lock the vault\.